 SKM was informed that Gold Coast Water does not directly hold any assets accrued to finance the employee entitlement liability.
-Instead these assets are held by Gold Coast City Council and any interest returns from these assets are included in general council's revenue rather than credited to the water business.
+Instead these assets are held by Gold Coast City Council and any interest returns from these assets are included in council's general revenue rather than credited to the water business.